 Factors such as increased awareness about mutual funds, investor-friendly regulatory environment and rising digital and financial literacy are expected to be the major drivers of this growth.

-A report by Deloitte India predicts that Indian wealth management network is all set to boom and that by the end of 2020, 21 paise out of every rupee invested in mutual funds will likely be through online portals.
+Further, a report by Deloitte India predicts that Indian wealth management network is all set to boom and that by the end of 2020, 21 paise out of every rupee invested in mutual funds will likely be through online portals.

-Moreover, the digital wealth management space also provides varied features like investment advisories, curated investment options, algo-trading, back testing, and free access to research reports.
+Moreover, the digital wealth management space also provides varied features like investment advisories, curated investment options, algo-trading, backtesting, and free access to research reports.
 All this is making wealth management and investments much frictionless for busy urban Indians.
-And many startups are making the most of this opportunity thanks to the rise in adoption of fintech services.
+And many startups are making the most of this opportunity, thanks to the rise in adoption of fintech services.

-Going From Gold To Wealth Management Startups This Dhanteras
+Going From Gold To Wealth Management Startups

-Mumbai-based Cube Wealth is an automated wealth tech platform offering 17 investment options including stocks, gold, P2P lending and various other assets through a single window.
+Mumbai-based Cube Wealth is a wealth tech platform which offers over 17 investment options including stocks, gold, P2P lending, liquid funds, and various other assets through a single window.

 Besides offering investors an objective evaluation of all the mutual funds available in the market, Groww is looking at educating investors about the various risks involved in each portfolio through Groww Assist.
 The company’s SmartSave product is an investment product fashioned like a bank account, where customers can withdraw their investments.